5 signs it’s time to outsource e-fulfilment

 The warehouse dock has developed a queue

-Any e-Fulfilment warehouse has to operate efficiently.
-Not only to ensure customers get their orders on time, but also to ensure goods arrive on time, and in an organised and efficient manor.
-At Whistl for example, we receive goods in via RF, meaning once stock is received, the product becomes available for sale via our clients’ websites, once scanned.
-A failure to receive goods in efficiently can cost sales.
+A fulfilment warehouse has to operate efficiently.
+Not only to ensure customers get their orders on time but also to ensure goods arrive on time and in an organised and efficient manner.
+At Whistl for example, we receive goods via RF, meaning once stock is received, the product becomes available for sale via our clients’ websites, once scanned.
+A failure to receive goods inefficiently can cost sales.
 For those that don’t have RF, this process takes even longer.
 If you find it’s taking an excessive amount of time to receive, allocate, and store goods in, then it’s time to think on…

 Customer reviews are slipping